gritukan/hamkaas/lab2/README.md

 You can see the load and store commands both in the source code and low-level SASS code.

 Also it's worth mentioning what is the difference between SASS and PTX code.
 PTX (Parallel Thread Execution) is a higher level assembly language that your C++ code is compiled to.
 It is usually more readable and portable between different architectures.
 SASS (Streaming Assembler) is a low-level assembly language that is executed by the GPU.
 It is compiled from PTX and is specific to the architecture of the GPU.
 By default, PTX is converted into SASS in the runtime using JIT (just-in-time) complitation.
 However, by using `nvcc` with the `-gencode` flag you can compile your code directly to SASS but the resulting binary will be less portable.

+## 07: Inline Assembly

+This task is optional and mostly for fun.

+Any low-level course is incomplete without writing something in assembly :)

+In this task, you will write some inline PTX assembly.
+Open the file `07.cu` and look at `DoPtx` function.
+Some job is already done for you.
+The element `a[index]` is stored into the register `%1`, `b[index]` is stored into the register `%2` and after the execution of the assembly code `c[index]` will be assigned to the value of the register `%0`.
+All you need to do is to write some arithmetics on assembly.

+When working with PTX assembly, it's a good idea to take a look at the [PTX ISA](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html) to understand the available instructions.
+You probably will find useful [integer mul](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#integer-arithmetic-instructions-mul) and [integer add](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#integer-arithmetic-instructions-add) instructions.
+Good luck!

+After you finished with the assembly code, run the code and check if the result is correct.

+Note, that you should really rarely use inline assembly in your code.
+It is hard to write, hard to read and modern compilers are really smart.
+Use inline assembly if you really see that something can be done much better than the compiler does it (and you failed to convince the compiler to do it).